 - Traditional urn: If you choose a more traditional urn, you can spend anywhere from $50 to $200 or more for a ready-made design.

 - Custom urn: Custom urns are also a common choice, whether they’re 3D-printed or made by local artists.
 They can cost upwards of $500 or more.

 - Scatter ashes: The cheapest choice is to scatter the ashes somewhere special.
-However, this can be tricky depending on local laws.
+However, this can be tricky depending on your local laws.

 - Biodegradable urn: Last but not least, biodegradable urns are designed to be buried or released into the water.
 These are inexpensive, costing from $10 to $200 depending on the style and type.

-Cremation diamonds are more costly than traditional urns and keepsakes, but they can still cost less than burial.
+Cremation diamonds are more costly than traditional urns and keepsakes, but they can still cost less than a traditional burial.
 They’re also the only option that creates a real gemstone from someone’s remains.
 These diamonds are family heirlooms, perfect for passing down for years to come.